Table Of Contents

 Much easier than washing down the pavement outside, that I can assure you.

-When I setup my Barwalt Saw Shack I select the area indoors closest to the area of work without being obstructive of the daily activities of the household.
+When I setup my Barwalt wet saw tent I selected the area indoors closest to the area of work without being obstructive of the daily activities of the household.

-Usually by shifting a couch in a den I can setup with plenty of room to spare.
+Usually by shifting a couch in a den I can setup the wet saw tent with plenty of room to spare.
 If I can get in the way of a teenage son playing video games on the T.V I happily do so.

 However try stay clear of any electronics just for piece of mind.

 After the area is ready I lay down a tarpaulin large enough to cover the area of the tent.
-This is more as insurance in case I tread on anything or the base of the shack is dirty from the bottom.
+This is more as insurance in case I tread on anything or the base of the saw tent is dirty from the bottom.

-Then I lay out the black base of the saw shack over the top.
+Then I lay out the black base of the wet saw tent over the top.

-A few adjustments here and there and we are ready!
+A few adjustments here and there and we are ready to use the tile saw indoors!

-What Kind of Saw will fit in my Barwalt Saw Shack?
+What Kind of Saw will fit in my Barwalt wet saw tent?

 The interior of the shack measures 47 inches by 60 inches by 62 inches (119cmx152x157cm) so a large tile saw would be able to fit inside.

-A small table saw like a Skil 7 Inch saw will fit with plenty of room to spare.
+A small tile saw like a Skil 7 Inch saw will fit with plenty of room to spare.

-What you need to take into account is the size of tile and adjust your saws position to suit.
+What you need to take into account is the size of tile and adjust the position of your tile saw to suit.

-In my experience I have cut tiles up to 3 feet long (91cm) with proper adjustment of the saw.
-Sometimes it maybe a little awkward but imagine the alternative.
+In my experience I have cut tiles up to 3 feet long (91cm) with proper adjustment of the tile saw.
+Sometimes it maybe a little awkward but imagine the alternative of not using wet saw tent.

 Do you really want to be cutting outside, especially when the material is something like a natural stone?